kstasko/notes/aws/data-analyst-cert/da-udemy-s3-processing.md

 Lambda will retry the batch until it succeeds or the data expires
 - this can stall the shard if you do not handle errors properly
-- use more shards to ensure processing is not totally help up by errors
+- use more shards to ensure processing is not totally held up by errors
 - Lambda processes shard data synchronously

 ### Costs